serafino/angular-meteor-docs/client/content/tutorials/whatsapp/ionic/tutorials.whatsapp.ionic.step_00.md

 {{#template name="tutorials.whatsapp.ionic.step_00.md"}}

 Both `Meteor` and `Ionic` took their platform to the next level in tooling.
-Both provide CLI interface instead of bringing bunch of dependencies and configure build tools.
+Both provide CLI interface instead of bringing together a bunch of dependencies and build configuration tools.
-There is also differences between those tools, in this post we will focus on the `Ionic` CLI.
+There are a few differences between Meteor and Ionic; this post will focus on the `Ionic` CLI.

 To start, let’s install `Ionic` with Npm.
-In your command line:
+On your command line:

     $ npm install -g ionic